AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 ## Virtual machine startup

 With your `Vagrantfile`s written, you're ready to start up the virtual machines they describe.
 A number of additional things happen the very first time you turn on the virtual machines in a Vagrant project.
 This may include downloading their Vagrant boxes from the Internet as well as performing Vagrant's own initial setup of the virtual machine's operating system and user accounts.
-This often means that the first time you boot a virtual machine with Vagrant, it can take a bit more time than most subsequent startups.
+This often means that the first time you boot a virtual machine with Vagrant, it can take a bit more time than on subsequent startups.

+To power on a virtual machine described in a `Vagrantfile` for the first time, you must first be somewhere within the Vagrant project root.
+Then, you invoke [the `vagrant up` command](https://www.vagrantup.com/docs/cli/up.html).
+This instructs Vagrant to look for a `Vagrantfile` in the current directory, or continue searching up the filesystem hierarchy in subsequent directories if a `Vagrantfile` is not in the current directory.
+We'll do this twice; once to start up our CentOS 7 virtual machine, and a second time to start up our Ubuntu Xenial virtual machine.
+The order in which you boot the virtual machines doesn't particularly matter, but you will eventually need both virtual machines powered on to complete this practice lab.

+**Do this**:

+1. In your terminal, change to the directory of your CentOS 7 virtual machine:
+    ```sh
+    cd centos-7
+    ```
+1. Power on the virtual machine:
+    ```sh
+    vagrant up
+    ```
+1. Wait until the first virtual machine has finished booting.
+Vagrant will display quite a bit of output during this process.
+If this is your first time booting a Vagrant virtual machine, take a minute to read some (or all!) of this output.
+1. When the first machine has finished booting, change to the directory of your Ubuntu Xenial virtual machine and power on that virtual machine as well:
+    ```sh
+    cd ../ubuntu-xenial64
+    vagrant up
+    ```

+If successful, you should now have the two virtual machines running on the VirtualBox hypervisor.
+You can check that this is so by invoking [the `vagrant status` command](https://www.vagrantup.com/docs/cli/status.html) from within one of the Vagrant project directories.
+Alternatively, you can invoke [the `vagrant global-status` command](https://www.vagrantup.com/docs/cli/global-status.html) to see the current status of all your Vagrant projects in one list, regardless of your current working directory.

+> :beginner: As you might expect, Vagrant can also shut down virtual machines, not just start them up.
+The command for this is `vagrant halt`.
+Additionally, Vagrant can also interface with numerous VirtualBox features such as [snapshots](https://www.virtualbox.org/manual/ch01.html#snapshots) (via [the `vagrant snapshot` command](https://www.vagrantup.com/docs/cli/snapshot.html)) and [saving or restoring the running state of the virtual machine](https://www.virtualbox.org/manual/ch01.html#idm485) (via [the `vagrant suspend`](https://www.vagrantup.com/docs/cli/suspend.html) and [vagrant resume](https://www.vagrantup.com/docs/cli/resume.html) commands, respectively).
+We strongly encourage you to peruse the excellent [Vagrant CLI documentation](https://www.vagrantup.com/docs/cli/) to learn more about what you can do using Vagrant's command-line interface.
-> :construction: TK-TODO
+>
+> Importantly, when you're well and truly done with your Vagrant project or this practice lab, you'll want to use [the `vagrant destroy` command](https://www.vagrantup.com/docs/cli/destroy.html) to delete the virtual machine in its entirety and reclaim your physical (host) machine's hard disk space and clean up after yourself.

 # Practice